divolte/divolte-collector/docs/configuration.rst

 ------------------------------------------
 Next to the rolling file strategy, there is a more complex strategy called session binning file strategy.
 The general idea of this strategy is to provide a best effort to put events that belong to the same session in the same file.

-This strategy assigns event to files as such:
+This strategy assigns events to files as such:

 - Each event is assigned to a round based on timestamp, defined as timestamp_in_millis / session_timeout_in_millis.